nla-group/classix/README.md

 ## Install

-CLASSIX requires the following dependencies:
+CLASSIX requires the following essential dependencies for clustering:

 - cython>=0.29.4
 - numpy>=1.20.0
 - scipy>1.6.0

+while requires the following dependencies for data visualization:

 - matplotlib
+- scikit-learn

 To install the current release via PIP use:
 ```